dex2dot0/hmda-hero-website-5e8ce/content/pages/docs/edit-loan/edit-loan.md

 ---
 title: Loan Editing
 excerpt: >-
-  After a loan is selected, HMDA Hero loads the data and
+  After a loan is selected, HMDA Hero loads the data and offers tools to update and
 seo:
   title: Edit Loan
   description: Editing Loan Records